 5 Top Tips to Avoid Buying Online Fakes

-The four biggest holiday shopping events of the year – Singles’ Day, Black Friday, Cyber Monday and Christmas – are fast approaching.
+The biggest holiday shopping events of the year – Thanksgiving, Black Friday, Cyber Monday, Christmas, New Year sales – are fast approaching.
 Every year, shoppers collectively spend over a hundred billion dollars online to take advantage of the amazing deals on offer during this period.
 However, up to 40% of goods purchased online are counterfeits.
 So before you whip out your credit card, take a little time to view our five top tips below and avoid buying fakes online this season.

 1. If it’s too good to be true…

 Retailers and resellers have a certain margin to play with.
 As such, product prices typically fall inside a narrow range.
 If your product is being sold well below the prices of other retailers, alarm bells should be ringing inside your head.
 While heavy discounts will apply, particularly during the holiday shopping events, online retailers are not charities – they need to make a profit from every sale.
 As such, if their prices seem too good to be true, it’s probably best to steer clear.